 Even so, several hundred options are available, differing in the level of purity, IgG- and species-specificity, and detection label.
 The choice of secondary antibody depends upon the species of animal in which the primary antibody was raised (the host species).
 For example, if the primary antibody is a mouse monoclonal antibody then the secondary antibody must be an anti-mouse antibody obtained from a host other than the mouse.

-The highly specific affinity interaction between biotin (a small vitamin molecule) and avidin or streptavidin protein is the basis for many kinds of detection and affinity-purification methods.
+The highly specific affinity interaction between biotin (a small vitamin molecule) and Avidin, Streptavidin, or NeutrAvidin proteins is the basis for many kinds of detection and affinity-purification methods.
 Biotin is very small (244 Daltons), so its covalent attachment to antibodies or other probes rarely interferes with their functions.
-Yet its presence as a tag on a probe allows efficient and specific secondary detection with either avidin or streptavidin.
-Both kinds of biotin-binding proteins are available in purified forms labeled with enzymatic or fluorescent tags that enable detection in many kinds of assays systems.
+Yet its presence as a tag on a probe allows efficient and specific secondary detection with either Avidin, Streptavidin, or NeutrAvidin.
+These biotin-binding proteins are available in purified forms labeled with enzymatic or fluorescent tags that enable detection in many kinds of assays systems.

 Many biotinylation reagents and kits are available that allow efficient and stable labeling of nearly any kind of antibody, protein or other macromolecule.
-Even probing systems (such as EMSA) that are not based on antibodies can be adapted for detection using avidin-biotin chemistry.
+Even probing systems (such as EMSA, Enzyme Mobility Shift Assay) that are not based on antibodies can be adapted for detection using Avidin-biotin chemistry.
 In addition, biotin systems have several features that enable signal amplification to yield high sensitivity.

-Both avidin and streptavidin bind very strongly and specifically to biotin.
-However, each protein have their limitations in certain assays.
+Avidin, Streptavidin, and NeutrAvidin bind very strongly and specifically to biotin.
+However, each protein has their limitations in certain assays.
 Avidin, is glycosylated which may lead to nonspecific lectin binding in assays.
-However, streptavidin contains a RYD motif, a bacterial recognition sequence, that can cause background binding with certain samples.
-Another alternative is to use NeutrAvidin Protein which is an exclusive, deglycosylated form of avidin that avoids the drawbacks of both native avidin and streptavidin.
+However, Streptavidin contains a RYD motif, a bacterial recognition sequence, which can cause background binding with certain samples.
+Another alternative is to use NeutrAvidin protein which is an exclusive, deglycosylated form of Avidin that avoids the drawbacks of both native Avidin and Streptavidin.

 Horseradish peroxidase is a 40 kDa protein that catalyzes the oxidation of substrates by hydrogen peroxide, resulting in a colored or fluorescent product or the release of light as a byproduct of the reaction.
 HRP functions optimally at a near-neutral pH and can be inhibited by cyanides, sulfides and azides.
 Antibody-HRP conjugates are superior to antibody-AP conjugates with respect to the specific activities of both the enzyme and antibody.
 In addition, its high turnover rate, good stability, low cost and wide availability of substrates makes HRP the enzyme of choice for most applications.
 Because of the small size of the HRP enzyme, further increases in sensitivity may be achieved by using poly-HRP conjugated secondary antibodies and may eliminate the need for using ABC type amplification systems for some researchers.